 The Olcott Park Greenhouse in Brainerd provides a lush, botanical setting for weddings.
 Surrounded by vibrant plants and flowers, the greenhouse offers a warm and inviting atmosphere, perfect for couples seeking a garden-inspired celebration.
 Its central location adds convenience for guests, making it an accessible choice for those in the Brainerd area.

-Gardens at North Central Research and Outreach Center – University of Minnesota, Grand Rapids
+4. Gardens at North Central Research and Outreach Center (U of M) – Grand Rapids

 The Gardens at the North Central Research and Outreach Center in Grand Rapids offer a blend of horticultural beauty and scientific research.
 Couples can exchange vows amidst diverse plant collections, including ornamental gardens and native plantings.
 The center’s commitment to sustainability and education provides a meaningful backdrop for environmentally conscious couples.